rynonl/go-globe/README.md

-# nameme
+# go-globe

 #### This was an afternoon hack as an excuse to play with Go.
 Caveat emptor!

-Nameme is a distributed dictionary backed by a replicated log such as etcd.
+go-globe is a distributed dictionary backed by a replicated log such as etcd.

 Good for things like:
 * Managing dynamic configuration